-The British Empire was the most extensive empire in world history.
+The British Empire was the most extensive in world history.
 It was a product of the European Age of Discovery in the late 15th century.
 The ‘first British Empire’ included British expansion from the Americas in the 17th and 18th centuries.
 The ‘second British Empire’ included all colonies in Asia and Africa from the 18th century until the early 20th century.
 At its height in the late 19th and early 20th century, the British Empire had colonies on all continents.
 The British colonies made up about a quarter of the world’s population and area.
 As the British Empire expanded, it brought with it European ideas and the English language to its colonies.

 Why did the British colonize?

 The British began colonizing mainly because of their need to trade, rather than the need for military conquest.
 This is why they are known as a trade-based empire.
 In the 16th century, England was a poor country.
 When they began colonizing, it was not as missionaries.
-When the English put to sea, it aimed to seek immediate profits.
+When the English were put to sea, it aimed to seek immediate profits.
 The Industrial Revolution which took place in Europe in the 17th century gave rise to the need for raw materials.
 The British looked at Southeast Asia as a good target as they were rich in natural resources.
-After some early colonies were established and become the sole markets to buy English goods, the English realized the huge commercial potential of overseas acquisitions.
+After some early colonies were established and became the sole markets to buy English goods, the English realized the huge commercial potential of overseas acquisitions.
 They consequently tried to expand their colonization.
 The British Empire lasted very long because of three reasons.
 First, the British have a good command of the sea.
 Second, they were outstanding in international trading, and finally, the British rule was flexible.

 The First Empire

 In the late 16th century, Britain had many chartered companies.
 They were private companies established by the crown.
 Having the exclusive right to do business in a certain area, these companies became influential in politics.
 To expand their business and find buyers for their products, these companies looked for trading posts in other countries.
 When the government in these countries was not strong enough, the English gradually took complete control.
 This enables the British to build up colonies in India and the East Indies as well as Hudson Bay.
+The most popular chartered company known during the First Empire is the British East India Company.
+This company was granted an English Royal Charter by Elizabeth titled “Elizabeth I of England” in 1600 to support trading in India.

 In the 17th century, the British set up plantations to produce sugar and tobacco on the islands of the Caribbean as well as in North America.
 These colonies attracted a large number of European settlers.
 The British needed laborers to work in these plantations, so they started to trade slaves.